• Skip to primary navigation

 wreath made of bread with tomato dipping sauce in the middle.

 Because of the oozy mozzarella, cream cheese and pesto inside these little balls of soft brioche, this is an irresistible appetiser.
-Dip this warm bread into garlicky Tomato Dipping Sauce and you have...a flavour bomb!
-While I brushed the baked bread wreath with melted butter, you could guild the lily with melted garlic butter just like Jamie Oliver's Tear and Share Garlic Bread.
+Dip this warm bread into garlicky Tomato Dipping Sauce and the flavors will dance in your mouth!
+While I brushed the baked bread wreath with melted butter, you could guild the lily with melted garlic butter or roasted garlic butter.

 Cheese and Pesto Bread Wreath with Tomato Dipping sauce